 Worst Feature of the KEF R300

 Worst is a very relative term when considering the R300s.
 However, if an issue needs to be addressed, it’s a slightly lacking low-end.
-The small size of the speakers lack deep bass, not just in the super sub range, but also a little higher up.
+The small size of the speakers lacks deep bass, not just in the super sub-range, but also a little higher up.

 For such small speakers, this should be expected, but we figured we’d note it either way.

 KEF is an amazing company and the R300s show why they’re experts of their craft.
 The Uni-Q driver, excellent construction, beautiful design, and overall frequency response bring this speaker into a realm that is accessible for all but provides a premium experience.